apache/openserverless-site/content/en/docs/reference/references/naming-limits/_index.md

 ---
-title: Naming And Limits
+title: Naming Limits
+description: Details of OpenServerless and OpenWhisk system
+weight: 30
+draft: false
 ---
-# System details

 The following sections provide more details about the OpenWhisk and OpenServerless system.